MenkeTechnologies/zpwr/README.md

 ## Install Destination

-All zpwr custom configs will be installed to `~/.zpwr` by default.
-This is the `ZPWR` environment variable.  `~/.zshrc`, `~/.vimrc`, `~/.tmux.conf` and other config files are sym linked into home dir to be read by the respective program.
+All zpwr configs are wired into `~/.zpwr` by default -- the `ZPWR` environment variable.  `~/.zshrc`, `~/.vimrc`, `~/.tmux.conf` and other config files are sym linked into home dir to be read by the respective program.
-Your old configs for these files will be found in a directory name approximately `~/.zpwr/local/username.rc.bak.date` after install.
+Your old configs are archived in approximately `~/.zpwr/local/username.rc.bak.date` after install.
 Exact directory name is generated as shown.
 ```sh
 backupdir="$ZPWR_HIDDEN_DIR/$USER.rc.bak.$(date +'%m.%d.%Y')"
 ```
 Installer artifacts such as log files and cloned repos go into `~/.zpwr/local/installer`.

-## Uninstall
+## Unplug

 Run `zpwr uninstall`.
 This will ask for confirmation before moving backups dirs to `$HOME`, unlinking all configs from `$HOME` and deleting all config dirs.